 The VCX trunk interface should be configured as DTE, supplies no clocks, have a baud rate of 9600 bps, with multiplexing protocol set to X.21 PSTN.
-The V.32 modems should be powered up and configured by selecting the "2-Wire Dial
+The V.32 modems should be powered up and configured for no result codes or ECHO.